THE SOUTH EAST AND LONDON MENTORING SCHEME IS CURRENTLY ON HOLD.

-Are you looking to develop your career through one-to-one guidance and support from a senior fundraising professional?
+Are you early on in your fundraising career and looking to develop your through one-to-one guidance and support from a senior fundraising professional?
 Or are you a senior fundraising professional looking to share your experience and skills with the sector?

 Mentors are required to attend a full day of mentor training and a full day of matching.
 Mentees are required to attend a full day of matching.
 Dates for these can be found under the dates and deadlines header.